Wagmo Review: Pet Insurance and Wellness Plans

 If you’re a pet owner, then you know your furry friends can get expensive.
 From regular heartworm and flea medicine to the costs of wellness exams and other basic care, the pet-related expenses never seem to stop.

-To help offset these costs, many pet owners look to pet insurance—a form of health insurance just for Fluffy and Fido.
-Wagmo is an alternative to these traditional pet insurance policies, offering comprehensive “pet wellness” plans instead.
+To help offset these costs, many pet owners look to pet insurance—a form of health insurance.
+Wagmo is one such company that offers pet insurance.
+Worth noting, Wagmo originally began as an alternative to pet insurance by offering comprehensive pet wellness plans instead.

-This Wagmo review will dive into what pet owners can get with these wellness plans, as well as how they measure up to more traditional insurance options.
+This Wagmo review will dive into what pet owners can get with coverage from these plans, as well as how they measure up to other pet insurance options.

 In this review: